Taming the Long Tail: Denoising Collaborative Information for Robust Semantic ID Generation: Conclusion

 \subsection{Hyper-Parameter Analysis(RQ3)}

-We further investigate that how various hyper-parameter settings affect the model’s performance on industrial dataset.
+We further investigate how various hyper-parameter settings affect the model’s performance on industrial dataset.

-\textbf{The Strength of Sparsity Regularization} As we reduce the sparsity intensity, the model's parameter count expands, leading to a larger encoder capacity and stronger encoding capabilities.
-Consequently, a significant increase in recommendation accuracy is observed across both discriminative ranking and generative retrieval tasks, as shown in Fig.\ref{fig:Sparsity} .
-Besides, the ADA-SID has an advantages in variable-length flexibility, which allows head items to use longer collabrative SID sequences to fully represent their complex behavioral patterns, which leads to stronger expressive power and significant downstream performance gains.

-\textbf{Sensitivity to Alignment Strength Controller Hyperparameters} We conducted a hyperparameter study on ($\alpha$, $\beta$) for the Alignment Strength Controller, testing four configurations that yield diverse weighting curves in Fig.\ref{fig:controller}.
+\textbf{The Impact of Alignment Strength Controller Hyperparameters} We conducted a hyperparameter experiment on ($\alpha$, $\beta$) for the Alignment Strength Controller, testing four configurations that yield diverse weighting curves in Fig.\ref{fig:controller}.
 As shown in Table \ref{tab:cl_performance}, the setting ($\alpha$=10, $\beta$=9) achieved the highest recommendation accuracy.
 This optimal result suggests that for this dataset's distribution, noise filtering is most effective when applied to approximately the 40\% least frequent (long-tail) items.
-The tunability of parameters a and b underscores the inherent flexibility of our design, allowing it to adapt to diverse data landscapes.
+The tunability of parameters $\alpha$ and $\beta$ underscores the inherent flexibility of our design, allowing it to adapt to diverse data landscapes.

+\textbf{The Impact of the Number of Behavioral Experts} As the number of behavioral experts increases, the encoder capacity expands, leading to stronger representational abilities.
+Consequently, a significant increase in recommendation accuracy is observed across both discriminative ranking and generative retrieval tasks, as shown in Fig.\ref{fig:Sparsity}.
+Besides, ADC-SID demonstrates an advantage in dynamic-weight behavioral SIDs: under the equal-weight behavioral SID paradigm, when the number of semantic IDs is increased, the number of behavioral semantic IDs for long-tail items also grows proportionally, introducing more long-tail noise into more semantic IDs.
+The downstream recommendation task struggles to distinguish noisy SIDs from informative ones.
+In contrast, our proposed dynamic-weight behavioral SIDs learn importance scores for semantic IDs, enabling better incorporation with the downstream task and effectively suppressing noisy SIDs.